Table of Contents

 The groundwater recharging needs to speed up.
 The government should focus on keeping a check on the groundwater being extracted.
 Additionally, they should implement plans to optimize and maximize rainwater harvesting.
 Most of you might be aware that boring is not allowed in Delhi.
 In fact, it is discouraged everywhere.
 Yet it is very ordinary to spot a submersible pump in most places.
 This is where the state governments need to enforce strict checks and efficient implementation.

 Active participation by citizens is required to deal with water problems in India:

-No country has ever scaled heights without the contribution of their citizens.
+No country has ever scaled heights without the contribution of its citizens.
 Responsible citizens are the greatest asset any nation can have.
-Testimony to the statement are the nations where nature has been harsh and has devoid the place of rich diversity and mineral wealth.
+Testimony to the statement is the nations where nature has been harsh and has devoid the place of rich diversity and mineral wealth.
 Those nations are way ahead of us because people love their country more than their personal petty gains.

 If each one us pledges to minimize water wastage, it will create a significant change.
 That water might save the lives of people who die due to the water crisis.
 We can cooperate by adhering to the laws laid by the government and inform in case of breach or corruption.
-Each revolution starts from small actions and thoughts, so let us all make it a point not to waste water.
+Each revolution starts with small actions and thoughts, so let us all make it a point not wasting water.
 Leave some for our generations to come.